gloveboxes/AltairEverywhere/docs/docs/en/40-deploy-with-docker/17-start-container.md

 ## Open the Web Terminal

-Open the Web Terminal to access the Altair emulator.
-Follow these steps.
+To access the Altair emulator, open the Web Terminal:

 1. Familiarize yourself with the [Web Terminal](../20-fundamentals/25-Web-Terminal.md) and the CP/M operating system.
 2. Open your web browser:
-    * Navigate to `http://localhost` if you deployed the Altair emulator on your local computer.
+    - Navigate to `http://localhost:8082` or `http://localhost` if you deployed the Altair emulator on your local computer.
-    * Navigate to `http://hostname_or_ip_address` if you deployed the Altair emulator on a remote computer.
+    - Navigate to `http://hostname_or_ip_address:8082` if you deployed the Altair emulator on a remote computer.

     ![The following image is of the web terminal command prompt](../20-fundamentals/img/web_terminal_intro.png)

-### Connecting a remote Altair emulator
+### Connecting to a Remote Altair Emulator

 You can pass an optional `altair` query parameter to the URL to connect to a remote Altair emulator.
-For example, if the Altair emulator is running on a computer with the IP address `192.168.1.100`, you can connect to it by navigating to `http://localhost?altair=192.168.1.100`.
+For example, if the Altair emulator is running on a computer with the IP address `192.168.1.100`, connect by navigating to `http://localhost:8082?altair=192.168.1.100`.

-## Docker tips and tricks
+## Docker Tips and Tricks

-### Stop the Altair emulator Docker container
+### Manage the Altair Emulator Docker Container

-Use the following command to stop the Altair emulator Docker container.
+**Stop the container:**

 ```bash
 docker stop altair8800
 ```

-### Restart the Altair emulator Docker container

-Use the following command to start the Altair emulator Docker container that you previously stopped.
+**Restart the container:**

 ```bash
 docker start altair8800
 ```

-### Delete the Altair emulator Docker container
+**Delete the container:**

-First, stop the Altair emulator Docker container, then delete the Altair emulator container.
+First, stop the container, then remove it:

-Use the following command to delete the Altair Docker container.

 ```bash
 docker container rm altair8800
 ```

-### Inspect the persistent storage volume
+### Manage Persistent Storage Volume

+**Inspect the volume:**

 ```bash
 docker volume inspect altair-disks
 ```

-### Check the data in the persistent storage volume
+**Check data in the volume:**

 ```bash
 sudo ls /var/lib/docker/volumes/altair-disks/_data -all
 ```

-### To remove the persistent storage volume
+**Remove the volume:**

 ```bash
 docker volume rm altair-disks